alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 Note: both the creator and team can be a single person, a team, a company or, in general, any group of people.

+A bit of this can help the user advance in their learning process.
+But too much makes them lose trust in the creator.

 Two main kinds: